gremo/react-directus/README.md

 - `format`: the return file format
 - `withoutEnlargement`: if `true`, the thumbnail will not be larger than the original image
 - `transforms`: an array of [Sharp transforms](https://sharp.pixelplumbing.com/api-operation) to apply to the image
-- `render`: a function (which receives an object with the `url` property and all propertys provided to `DirectusImage`) that provides the component to render

 ```jsx
 import React from 'react';